lcroberts/nvim-config/README.md

 # Neovim Config

 This is my neovim configuration.
-It allows for selecting which languages are available by creating a file called languages.lua at the root of the config.
+It allows for selecting which languages are available by creating a file called languages.lua in the lua directory of the config.
 The file should return a table of languages out of the supported options.
 The languages-example.lua file contains all valid languages in the correct format.

 General Dependencies: